oonipizzaoven/oonipizzaoven.github.io/README.md

 17) Quickly place sauce, cheese and fav toppings

 18) Place pizza in OONI and turn down to 700 degrees by keeping closing damper a lttle (fyra) or flame down on propane model.
-On fyra keep door off while rotating every 10-20 seconds until bottom of crust is getting darker.

-(OR place on Pizza Stone in Oven)
+On fyra keep door off while rotating every 10-20 seconds until bottom of crust is getting darker (OR place on Pizza Stone in Oven)

 19) Turn up flame (Fyra: open damper & close door.
 Propabe: turn up flame) rotating every 10-20 seconds until toppings turn brown (OR bake for about 15 minutes until cheese and crust is golden brown)